-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
-This sheet talks about whether exposure to oral prednisone or prednisolone may increase the risk for birth defects over that background risk.
-This information should not take the place of medical care and advice from your health care provider.
+This sheet talks about exposure to oral prednisone or prednisolone in a pregnancy or while breastfeeding.
+This information should not take the place of medical care and advice from your healthcare provider.

 What are prednisone and prednisolone?

 Prednisone and prednisolone belong to a group of medications called corticosteroids.
 In the body, prednisone is broken down into prednisolone.
 Prednisone and prednisolone are used to treat many conditions, such as: asthma, autoimmune diseases and skin conditions.
 They help to prevent or suppress inflammation (swelling and irritation) and immune responses.
 Prednisone and prednisolone are prescribed in a wide range of doses, depending on what condition is being treated.
 These medications are taken by mouth (orally).

 I am taking prednisone or prednisolone during the first trimester of my pregnancy.
 Is there a chance for birth defects?